ahmadawais/gatsby-package-manager/readme.md

 ### ❯ Install a package

-Installs a Gatsby package with all of its required dependencies.
+Installs a Gatsby package with all of its peer dependencies.

 ```sh
 # 1: Interactive mode.